dotnet/csharplang/proposals/low-level-struct-improvements.md

     - Any member that is not declared on a `struct`
     - Any `static` member or constructor on a `struct`

-### RefFieldEscapes
+#### RefFieldEscapes
 Methods that return `ref struct` that capture `ref` parameters must declare that they do so.
 Otherwise it would violate our [compat requirements](#compat-considerations).
-This will be done by annotating such methods with `System.Runtime.CompilerServices.RefFieldsEscapeAttribute`.
+This will be done by annotating such methods with `System.Runtime.CompilerServices.RefFieldEscapesAttribute`.

 This attribute can be applied to methods, constructors and operators.
 Applying to any other member will be an error.

 The semantics of this attribute, and how it impacts span safety, are described [above](#ref-fields-escape)

-### DoesNotEscape
+#### DoesNotEscape
 One source of repeated friction in low level code is the default escape for parameters is permissive.
 They are *safe-to-escape* to the *calling method* and in the case of `ref` parameters also *ref-safe-to-escape* to the *calling method*.
 These are sensible defaults because it lines up with the coding patterns of .NET as a whole.
 In low level code though there is a larger use of `ref` and `ref struct` and these defaults can cause friction with other parts of the span safet rules.

 The main friction point occurs because of the following constraint around method invocations: